greyquill/ProjectManager/README.md

 - [ ] Sprint planning and tracking
 - [ ] Team collaboration features
 - [ ] Export to other formats (CSV, PDF, Markdown)
+- [ ] Imoport Storied from xlsx file

 ## Contributing